Still talking about love!

-After the age of twelve, after that day when he stayed behind in the temple to talk with the priests, when he should have been with the company heading back home after the Feast of the Passover, it says of Jesus that he “went down with them to Nazareth and was obedient to [his parents]…and increased in wisdom and stature and in favor with God and man” (Luke 2:51-52).
+At the age of twelve, after he stayed behind in the temple to talk with the priests when he should have been with the company heading back home after the Feast of the Passover, it says of Jesus that he “went down with them to Nazareth and was obedient to [his parents]…and increased in wisdom and stature and in favor with God and man” (Luke 2:51-52).

 The nice Jewish boy grew up.
-His wisdom in all situations, his kindness to all he met, his unfailing integrity, and perhaps even his work ethic gave him great favor with his community.
+His wisdom in all situations, his kindness to all he met, his unfailing integrity and even, perhaps, his work ethic, all gave him great favour with his community.
 They just loved him!
 And respected him.
 And would do pretty much anything for him.

 And then came the baptism and the affirmation: “This is my beloved son in whom I am well pleased!”